 ACCOMMODATION & FACILITIES AT KYANINGA:

 Due to its commanding position, the property is easy to spot as you approach.
 Additionally, all buildings are elevated on stilts, as are the walkways between them.
 The most imposing structure is the two-storey lodge, which occupies the highest point of the hill.
 Several flights of steps lead up from the road to the entrance, but the ascent is well worth the effort for both the comfort of the interiors and the breathtaking views.
 The lounge contains well-cushioned seating around coffee tables, as well as a monumental double-sided open fireplace, open to the bar on the opposite side.
 There are also a few board games, and free Wi-Fi.
 The dining area is set with very elegant chairs and tables fashioned from mvule and elgon olive.
 Stairs from this level take you to the upper storey of the lodge, where you will find a few private seating areas boasting panoramic views.
 Descend into the grounds, and one of the first features you will encounter is the spacious swimming pool, complete with wooden decking and a submerged seat.
 Descend farther, and you will pass through a number of terraces designed by Imogen Jenkins, including a kitchen garden and an orchard of fruit trees.
-Lower still, are a grass tennis court and a croquet lawn, where you may also play badminton and boules.
-And finally, there is Lake Kyaninga, framed by forest resplendent with wildlife – primates, bats, and birds!
+Lower still, are a grass tennis court, a croquet lawn, where you may also play badminton and boules, and a pool with a phenomenal view.
+Finally, there is Lake Kyaninga, framed by forest resplendent with wildlife – primates, bats, and birds!